Michael-Warner/Deep-Learning-Metallic-Surface-Anomaly-Detection/README.md

 ## Conclusion:

-While this does have a high percentage of accuracy in highly critical industries, space industry for example, this accuracy should be increased.
-This can be done through a larger dataset.
+While this does have a high percentage of accuracy this may not be high enough for highly critical industries.
+Such as the space industry for example, this accuracy should be increased through a larger dataset.